songyingxin/Bert-TextClassification/docs/BHNet Combining Local ,  Temporal And Global Information For TextClassification.md

 There are two kinds of BERT models, which have a big difference in model size and poarameter quantity.
 BERT-base model contains an encoder with 12 Transformer blocks, 12 self-attention heads, 110M parameters and the hidden size of 768.
 BERT-large model contains an encoder with 24 Transformer blocks, 16 self-attention heads, 340M parameters and the hidden size of 1024.

-BERT takes an input of a sequence of no more than 512 tokens and outputs the representation of the sequence.
+BERT takes an input of a sequence of noT more than 512 tokens and outputs the representation of the sequence.
 In the section, the input sentence is like that: `[CLS] + sentence`, where [CLS] contains the special classification embedding.
+$$
+h, O = BERT(S)
+$$
+The output of BERT consists of two parts, where $h \in R^d $ is the final hidden state of the first token [CLS] and $O \in R^{|S| \times d}$ is the context representation matrix of the sequence.
+Beyond on this, i conducted a detailed experiment that explored the performance of different models.

-1) **BERT : ** In this model, we taks the final hidden state $h$ of the first token [CLS] as the representation of the whole sequence.
+1) **BERT : ** In this model, we taks the final hidden state $h$ as the representation of the whole sequence.
 A simple softmax classifier is added to the top of BERT to predict the probability of label c:
 $$
-h = \text{BERT}(s) \\
 p(c|h) = \text{softmax}(Wh)
 $$
 where $W$ is the task-specific parameter matrix.
 We fine-tune all the parameters from BERT as well as W jointly by maximizing the log-probability of the correct label.

 2) **BERT + TextCNN**: In this model, we tasks all the final hidden state matrix $O$ of the setence tokens as the representation of the whole sequence.
-Then we apply CNN to extract the local features of $O$ and perform max-pooling on the extracted features to get the final representation $h_{cnn}$.
+Then we apply TextCNN to extract the local features of $O$  to get the final representation $h_{cnn}$.
 $$
-O = \text{BERT}(s)  \\
 h_{cnn} = \text{TextCNN}(O)  \\
 p(c|h_{cnn}) = \text{softmax}(W_{cnn}h_{cnn})
 $$
-where $W_{cnn}$ is the specific parameter matrix for BERT + TextCNN.

-3) **BERT + LSTM: ** As described in 2), we first obtain the representation matrix $O$ of the sentence .Then we apply LSTM to enhance the sequential information considering that Transformer adopts Position Embedding to capture sequential information.
+3) **BERT + LSTM: **  We apply Bi-LSTM to enhance the sequential information considering that Transformer adopts Position Embedding to capture sequential information.
 Finally, we take the last token hidden state $h_{lstm}$ of LSTM as the final representation and feed it into softmax classifier.
 The output layer is like that:
 $$
-O = BERT(s) \\
 h_{lstm} = \text{LSTM}(O) \\
 p(c|h_{lstm}) = \text{softmax}(W_{lstm}h_{lstm})
 $$
 where $W_{lstm}$ is the specific parameter matrix for BERT + LSTM.

-4) **BERT + RCNN:**  Same as 3), we first get the representation matrix O of the input sentence, and $o_i$ represent the bert representation of token $i$.
-Then we use bidirectional LSTM to get the contextual representation of each token: $c^l_i, c_i^r$.
+4) **BERT + RCNN:**  We use bidirectional LSTM to get the contextual representation of each token: $c^l_i, c_i^r$.
 To get the final representation  of token, we concat the output of bidirectional LSTM and the output of BERT:
 $$
 x_i = [c_i^l; o_i, c_i^r]
 $$